nats-io/nats-site/content/doc/writing_applications/concepts.md

 }
 </code></div>

-You can try out publish/subscribe a live server by walking through the [pub-sub tutorial](/doc/additional_documentation/nats-pub-sub).
+Try NATS publish subscribe on your own, using a live server by walking through the [pub-sub tutorial](/doc/additional_documentation/nats-pub-sub).

 ## <a name="reqrep"></a>Request Reply